takipi/jstack/README.md

 jstack
 ======

-Preemptive jstack for production debugging as seen in Tal Weiss presentation @ JavaOne '14 SF
+Preemptive jstack for production debugging as presented by Tal Weiss from Takipi @ JavaOne '14 SF